CamCove-Crichton/Whiskey-d_Away/README.md

 - Make online payments to confirm Tour Experiences
 - View order history
 - Receive Signup emails
-- Subscribe to a newsletter
+- Subscribe to a newsletter for marketing purposes
+- Related Facebook business page for marketing purposes
 - Admin login to add, edit or remove Tour Experiences
 - eCommerce site with a B2C sturcture, with a one time single payment system